 The opportunities for water sports at Big Bear Lake are practically endless.
 If you like to fish, you can test your skills and luck at hooking trout, bass and catfish.
 This lake truly offers it all, from pontoon boating, sailing and power boating to windsurfing, water-skiing, wakeboarding, jet skiing, kayaking, stand-up paddle boarding and canoeing.
 Smaller vessels like canoes, paddle boards and kayaks are ideal for getting into hidden coves, inlets and bays larger vessels can’t reach.
 You can rent your preferred option at any one of the marinas around the 23 miles of shoreline.

 If you’re a brew enthusiast, after all those activities one of the best things you can do is sample the local craft beer.
 Big Bear Mountain Brewery is a top pick as a must-visit for craft beer lovers.
 It hosts an onsite brewery and tap room for tasting a selection of hand-crafted beers and there’s also a kitchen serving up outstanding dishes to pair with it – starters like the wings and deep fried avocado bomb are two of the favorites.
-You can enjoy a flight of miniature sized beers to decide which one you like best, and if anyone in your group isn’t a fan of beer, there are wines, cocktails and spirits too.
+You can enjoy a flight of miniature sized beers to decide which one you like best.